ethannam/git-privatize/README.md

 ![Alt Text](https://media.giphy.com/media/bWM2eWYfN3r20/giphy.gif)

 ## How does it work?
-The shell script is very simple.
+The script is very simple.
 The script...

-1. Assumes all the repositories you want to make private exist in the same folder as the shell script itself.
+1. Assumes all the repositories you want to make private are in 1 root folder.
 2. CD's into each folder.
 3. Deletes the remote repository on GitHub.
 Your local repository will remain intact.
 4. Creates a new remote repository on GitHub using the same name as the local repository. **The new repository is automatically set to private.**